kailash-manasarovar/statement/docs/next-batch.md

     - And eliminating rogue operations wherever they may be found.
     - And dedicating the future to God and His miracles.

 1. Squirrel brings a whole nest of vipers with him in August 2025 -> for reasons vague and unbeknownst to me at this stage.
 Is it the *bad but not as bad as* Domingo's lot?
-Have they managed to convince the UN and mousses they're in danger?
-Why am I still running around being stalked continuously and operated on and injured on a regular basis if they're in that much danger?
+Have they managed to convince the UN and the mousses they're the ones in danger?
+Why am I still running around being stalked continuously and operated on and injured on a regular basis by the mousses if these people in that much danger?
 Oh yeah, the mousses are in fact the ones we need to worry about.
+Did they ship them all to Israel for their "switcheroo" blame passing they're fully committed to?
+Indeed, it's like an unconscious twitch, isn't it.

 ### 1990